GutPuncher/defold-trenchfold/README.md

 ### TrenchBroom

-You can create a [compilation profile](https://trenchbroom.github.io/manual/latest/#compiling_maps) inside TrenchBroom with the `Run Tool` step to run [cli.lua](#lua-module).
+You can create a [compilation profile](https://trenchbroom.github.io/manual/latest/#compiling_maps) inside TrenchBroom with the `Run Tool` step to run [Lua module](#lua-module).
 Requires Lua or LuaJIT to be installed on your computer.

 ## Textures